Fren2804/tester_pipex42/README.md

 - **leaks**: Uses `valgrind` to detect memory leaks, missing frees, and memory errors.
 - **fd**: Verifies that no file descriptors are left open at the end of the program.

+It also checks edge cases such as:

+- Empty arguments
+- Too few or too many arguments (for non-bonus Pipex)
+- Non-existent commands
+- Infile or outfile without permission

 ### How it works

 1. First of all, it will check **Norminette**.